Skip to main content

 This ability of rejecting the common mode signal and thus any common mode noise in differential signaling makes it far superior to single-ended signaling, where there is no way to separate the noise from the actual signal.

 Having stated this, we may be tempted to think that we need to analyze deeper only the differential or odd mode and ignore the common mode.
-But let’s not forget that as signals propagate on the lines, they are suspect to all kinds of noise that gets superimposed on them.
+But let’s not forget that as signals propagate on the lines, they are susceptible to all kinds of noise that gets superimposed on them.
 This may affect signal integrity adversely.
 Therefore, while differential pair lines’ response to the differential (ie. odd) part of the signal is our main concern, we must also analyze the differential pair’s response to the common (or even) mode signal.

-How to analyze differential and odd mode signals?
+How to analyze differential and odd-mode signals?

 In this case, since ‘Vcom = Veven = 0’, we have from (7a) and (7b):